blue-luke/ckad-exercises/f.services.md

 </details>

 ### Create a temp busybox pod and connect via wget to foo service.
 Verify that each time there's a different hostname returned.
 Delete deployment and services to cleanup the cluster

+To create pod and connect via wget.
+Fails k run tmp --image=busybox --rm -it -- /bin/sh wget 10.8.1.29:6262

+hostname is just full pod name?
+Not sure how to verify that this is returned

+How to verify hostname?
+It is in the response body

+you can refer to a service by its name - its ip is not necessary You can use the ip, which will be the clusterip
+But port can still be used, eg foo:6262 wget returned the various pod hostnames in the response body

+Originally, I was trying to ping individual pods, obviating the service

+Might have to exec onto the pod to succesfully used wget?
+Use wget -O- foo:6262 in order to output to stdout

 <details><summary>show</summary>
 <p>